-For a basic desktop monitor, the Asus VC279H is a great pick.
-It features a slim frameless design with built-in speakers and a resolution of 1920 x 1080.
-Its brightness is rated at 250 cd/m² with a contrast ratio of 1000:1, boosted to 80000000:1 with ASUS Smart Contrast Ratio.
-Asus promises this ISP monitor provides flicker-free viewing and a wide 178-degree viewing angle.
-It also features eight SPLENDID video presets and three skin-tone selection modes, as well as a blue light filter option for better eye health.
-Connection options include HDMI, D-Sub, DVI-D. The Asus VC279H sells for around $250.
+For a basic desktop monitor, the BenQ GW2780 is a great pick.
+It features an edge-to-edge slim bezel design with built-in speakers and a resolution of 1920 x 1080 at 60Hz.
+Its brightness is rated at 250 cd/m² with a 20,000,000:1 dynamic contrast ratio.
+BenQ promises this IPS monitor provides TUV Flicker-free viewing and a wide 178-degree viewing angle.
+It also offers BenQ Eye-care and adaptive brightness.
+Connection options include D-Sub, HDMI, DisplayPort.

 - Anti-glare coating

 The HP Z38c is a monitor with a 2300mm radius curved screen incorporating a 37.5 inch In-Plane Switching Panel (IPS) with a 3840 by 1600 at 60 Hz native resolution.
 The Z38c offers 111 pixels per inch and a 21:9 aspect ratio.
 Plus, it has a brightness of 300 nit with a 1000:1 static contrast ratio.
 It supports up to 1.07 billion colors in 10-bit, with the use of FRC technology (8+2).
 With a 178 degree viewing angle, Z38c has 98 percent sRGB color gamut coverage and an effective anti-glare matte screen.